songningqiang/CosmoLED/README.md

 ## Instructions for class_LED

 The code is developed based on [ExoCLASS](https://github.com/lesgourg/class_public/tree/ExoCLASS).
 ExoCLASS and the DarkAges module are still usable in their vanilla way.
-Additional features are introduced with the DarkAges_LED module and the C codes in class_LED to compute the evolution and contribution from LED black holes.
+Additional features are introduced with the DarkAges_LED module and the C codes in class_LED to compute the evolution and energy deposition functions from LED black holes.
 Greybody factors, lepton and meson decay tables are available in the class_LED/DarkAges/data folder.

 DarkAges_LED requirements:
 - numpy